Canada–Indonesia relations

 Canada and Indonesia established diplomatic relations in 1952.
-Canada has an embassy in Jakarta while Indonesia maintains an embassy in Ottawa.
-Indonesia also has consulates in Toronto and Vancouver.
 Canada and Indonesia are partners in a number of multilateral organizations, such as Asia-Pacific Economic Cooperation (APEC), the G-20, Cairns Group, and the World Trade Organization (WTO).

-According to a 2013 BBC World Service Poll, 49% of Indonesians view Canada's influence positively, with 16% expressing a negative view.

 History

-Indonesia-Canada diplomatic relations formally began when the two countries signed an agreement to open diplomatic missions in their respective capitals on October 9, 1952.
-However, relations between the two countries started in 1948, when Indonesia was struggling to gain international recognition for its independence from its former colonial power in 1945.
+Relations between the two countries began in 1948, when Indonesia was struggling to gain international recognition for its independence from its former colonizers since 1945.
 Canada, through General Andrew McNaughton as the President of the United Nations' Security Council, managed to break the deadlock in the negotiation on resolving the conflict between Indonesia and the Netherlands that resulted in the adoption of Resolution 67/1949, which endorsed the establishment of a Dutch–Indonesian Round Table Conference.
 Tripartite negotiations lead to the international recognition of Indonesia's sovereignty in December 1949.

+Furthermore, Indonesia-Canada diplomatic relations formally began when the two countries signed an agreement to open diplomatic missions in their respective capitals on October 9th, 1952.
 Relations have been generally cordial.
 Both countries shared similar views on the Archipelagic state principle during negotiations on the United Nations Convention on the Law of the Sea.
 Indonesia and Canada were both members of the International Commission of Control and Supervision in Vietnam.
-Differences emerged in the 1990s over human rights issues and the East Timor dispute.
-In the Post-Suharto era these irritants have been removed.